-- Abdominal surgery – The rectum may be secured into its normal position (rectopexy) via an open or laparoscopic abdominal surgery.
-In some cases, this surgery is combined with removal of a portion of the colon (sigmoidectomy).
+- Abdominal surgery – The rectum may be secured into its normal position (rectopexy) via a robotic or laparoscopic abdominal surgery.

 - Rectal (perineal) surgery – These procedures are performed via the anus, not requiring any incisions in the abdomen.

 This is a type of anal fistula in which an abnormal passageway develops between the rectum and vagina.
 A rectovaginal fistula can occur in women after trauma during childbirth, from surgery or from inflammatory conditions.

 - Advancement flap repair – In this surgical procedure the rectal lining is used to cover the internal opening in the anus.

 - Rectovaginal plug – A biologic material can be implanted to close the fistula.

 - Anal sphincter repair – The anal sphincter muscle is used to reinforce a repaired opening.